 High level committee headed by PM Modi to commemorate 125th birth anniversary of Netaji Bose

-New Delhi, Jan 09: A High Level Committee, headed by the Prime Minister Narendra Modi, has been constituted to commemorate the 125th birth anniversary of Netaji Subhas Chandra Bose in a befitting manner.
+New Delhi, Jan 09: A High-Level Committee, headed by Prime Minister Narendra Modi, has been constituted to commemorate the 125th birth anniversary of Netaji Subhas Chandra Bose in a befitting manner.
 A gazette notification to this effect was issued today.

 India ready to serve humanity with its vaccines: PM Modi